bbauska/W3Cx-2of5/README.md

 It is possible, and easy, to have several different CSS rules all applying to the same element.
-This is often advantageous because most CSS properties are *orthogonal* to one another, meaning they do not interfere with each other.
+This is often advantageous because most CSS properties are <i>orthogonal</i> to one another, meaning they do not interfere with each other.
 This gives us freedom to organize the CSS properties in rules in ways that make sense to us as developers, knowing that they can compose nicely.
 For example, a bit of text can be made